stevepurdie/saap-docs/content/legal-documents/gtc.md

 1. **Liability and Indemnification**

-    1. STAKATER is liable to the Customer for damages caused intentionally or by its gross negligence.
-The liability of STAKATER for damages caused negligently but unknowingly, or damage caused by auxiliary persons is excluded, as far as legally permissible.
+    1. STAKATER is liable to the Customer for damages caused intentionally or by gross negligence.
+The liability of STAKATER for damages caused by negligence unintentionally, or damage caused by an auxiliary person(s) is excluded, as far as legally permissible.

-    1. The Customer is responsible for the legally and contractually compliant use of the Services he has obtained.
-STAKATER is not liable for damages resulting from use in violation of the law or the Agreement, and the Customer is liable for all damages incurred by STAKATER as a result.
+    1. STAKATER is not liable for damages resulting from use in violation of the Agreement or to the law, and the Customer is liable for all damages incurred by STAKATER as a result.
 The Customer shall indemnify STAKATER for all damages resulting from breach of Agreement or rights, including third-party claims and any legal and attorney's fees.

     1. STAKATER is not liable for service delays or disruptions and damages that arise due to events that are not the responsibility of STAKATER or that make the performance significantly more difficult or impossible and that cannot be avoided, such as natural disasters of any kind, pandemics, riots, blockade, fire, civil war, embargo, earthquakes, hostage taking, war, revolution, sabotage, strikes, terrorism, traffic accidents or production disruptions, such as the failure of communication networks and gateways of other operators.

 1. **Confidentiality**

-    1. STAKATER undertakes to treat Customer data with care.
+    1. STAKATER commits to treat Customer data with care.
 Customer gives STAKATER its consent that its data may be used for the fulfilment of contractual obligations and may be used in anonymous form to improve the services and products of STAKATER.

     1. Both Parties undertake to treat as confidential all information not generally known which they have learned from the other Party or about its Customers and business relations in connection with the provision of their services within the scope of the contractual relationship.
-Furthermore, they undertake not to make such information available to third parties, either in whole or in part, nor to publish such information, unless and to the extent as the other Party expressly permits this, this becomes necessary due to a court order or legal obligation or this is necessary for the execution of the Agreement.
+    2. Furthermore, both Parties undertake not to make such information available to third parties, either in whole or in part, nor to publish such information, unless and to the extent as the other Party expressly permits this, becomes necessary due to a court order or legal obligation or this is necessary for the execution of the Agreement.

-    1. If the Customer processes or discloses personal data within the meaning of the Data Protection Act in the context of the use of the STAKATER Services, the Customer will first obtain the necessary consent of each affected individual.
+    1. If the Customer processes or discloses personal information within the definition of the Data Protection Act by use of a STAKATER Service(s), the Customer must obtain necessary consent of each affected individual.
+If the Customer is unable to obtain such consent, then it will be identified as a Data Breach and the Customer must proceed with their processes according to the law, and contact their respective Supervisory Authority where the breach took place.

 1. **Data Protection and Security Measures**